 Data required to assess the quantity of the greenhouse gases released into the atmosphere through different processes and activities was obtained from scientific databases and research papers.

-The footprint of our Better burgers & fries.
+The footprint of our Better Burgers & Baked Fries.

 How do we offset the carbon footprint of the burgers and fries we sell: